middleman/middlemanapp.com/source/guides/extensions.html.markdown

       end
     end

-All features must be namespaced under the Middleman::Features prefix.
-This module must be accessible to your config.rb file.
-Either define it directly in that file, or define it in another ruby file and "require" it in config.rb
+All features must be namespaced under the `Middleman::Features` prefix.
+This module must be accessible to your `config.rb` file.
+Either define it directly in that file, or define it in another ruby file and `require` it in `config.rb`

-Finally, once your module is included, you must activate it in config.rb:
+Finally, once your module is included, you must activate it in `config.rb`:

     :::ruby
     activate :my_feature

-The "name" of your feature is the lowercased and underscored version of the original "MyFeature" module name.
+The name of your feature is the lowercased and underscored version of the original `MyFeature` module name.

-In the "MyFeature" extension, the registered method will be called as soon as the "activate" command is run.
-The "app" variable is a Middleman::Base class.
+In the `MyFeature` extension, the registered method will be called as soon as the `activate` command is run.
+The `app` variable is a `Middleman::Base` class.
 Using this class, you can augment the Middleman environment.

 ## Setting variables

-The Middleman::Base class can be used to change settings (variables using the set command) in your extension.
+The `Middleman::Base` class can be used to change settings (variables using the set command) in your extension.

     :::ruby
     module Middleman::Features::MyFeature